Sheep-Studios/fluffy-invention/index.md

     <div class="container text-center text-md-left" data-aos="fade-up">
         <h1>👋 Hey, We're Sheep Studios.</h1>

-        <h2>For three years, we've been making games for the world to enjoy.</h2>
+        <h2>For two years, we've been making games for the world to enjoy.</h2>

         <a href="#portfolio" class="btn-get-started scrollto">Our Games</a>
     </div>